1.1 If you take the world to heart, you will hurt...

 Who advocates for you?

-You’re so busy and so good at advocating for others—people who have been knocked down by society, people who are hurting and need help, communities that need to defend themselves, our species which is in such danger.
+You’re so busy and so good at advocating for otherspeople who have been knocked down by society and need help.
+And communities that need to defend themselves.
+And for our entire species which is in such danger.

 But…